techfromsage/advanced-mis/topics/timeseries.md

 <a name="player-view-contributors"></a>

 ### Events with class `player.view.contributors`

+A view of a resource by a user who is not the resource owner.

 A contributor is a user other than the owner of the content being viewed, and typically a student.